-The preliminary unaudited financial information discussed below consists of estimates derived from our internal books and records and have been prepared by, and are the responsibility of, management.
+The preliminary unaudited financial information discussed below consists of estimates derived from our internal books and records and has been prepared by, and is the responsibility of, management.
 Neither Ernst & Young LLP nor any other independent auditor has audited, reviewed, compiled or performed any procedures with respect to the accompanying preliminary unaudited financial information.
 Accordingly, neither Ernst & Young LLP nor any other independent auditor expresses an opinion or any other form of assurance with respect thereto.

-The preliminary estimates discussed below are subject to the completion of financial closing procedures, final adjustments and other developments which may arise between now and the time the financial results for our first quarter are finalized.
+The preliminary estimates discussed below are subject to the completion of financial closing procedures, final adjustments and other developments which may arise between now and the time the financial results for our fourth quarter are finalized.
 Therefore, actual results may differ materially from these estimates, and all of the preliminary estimates are subject to change.
-In addition, preliminary unaudited financial information for our two month period ended November 30, 2019 is not necessarily indicative of operating results for any future period.
-Further, the preliminary unaudited financial information for the two month period ended November 30, 2019 has been prepared by our management based only upon information available to it as of the date hereof and have not been prepared with a view toward compliance with published guidelines of the American Institute of Certified Public Accountants for the preparation or presentation of financial information.
+In addition, preliminary unaudited financial information for our three month period ended December 31, 2019 is not necessarily indicative of operating results for any future period.
+Further, the preliminary unaudited financial information available to it as of the date hereof and has not been prepared with a view toward compliance with published guidelines of the American Institute of Certified Public Accountants for the preparation or presentation of financial information.

-For the two month period ended November 30, 2019, we had gross written premiums of approximately \$ million, an increase of approximately \$ compared to the same period in the year prior.
+For the three month period ended December 31, 2019, we had gross written premiums of approximately \$71.0-72.5 million, an increase of approximately 63-67% compared to the same period in the year prior.
+Commercial business written premiums increased approximately 126-130% and residential business written premiums increased approximately 42-45% over the same period in the prior year.

-For the two month period ended November 30, 2019, we did not experience material losses from any catastrophe event.
+For the three month period ended December 31, 2019, we did not experience material losses from any catastrophe event.